strowger/hm/README.md

 # hm
 home monitoring stuff

-This is a set of scripts and configs I use for monitoring various aspects of my home.
+This is a set of scripts and configs I use for monitoring various aspects of my home and car.

 It's here so that I can work on it.
 Don't go thinking it will be useful for anyone else.